Truths We Love: Isaiah 55:11

 Good morning girls!
-I'm delighted to have my sister Mia sharing her wisdom with us this morning on the amazing power of God's Word.
+We're delighted to have Mia sharing her wisdom with us this morning on the amazing power of God's Word.
 Here's to a happy and courageous Monday!
-Lx
+PS - Don't forget to scroll down for the study questions - that extra bit of application is so worth it.
+MP Team x

 What do we do if our friends upload a fun photo, or share a sad post?
 We might ‘like’ it, or send the appropriate emoji.
 This lets our friends know that we have noticed what they have shared, but is it really doing as the Bible says ‘ Rejoice with those who rejoice; mourn with those who mourn’ or does it still remain a fairly superficial exchange?